devscanr/certification/README.md

 # DevScanr certification platform

-This project aims to help developers to present their open source contributions (projects, experiments, stars – all public activity in general) in a way that is readable and clear to tech recruiters.
-Namely, all work is aggregated and presented as a certificate.
+This project helps developers to present their open source work and achievements in a form that is readable to tech recruiters.
+Namely, in the form of a certificate.

 https://devscanr.com/certificates

----
+## Motivation

+Our data on LinkedIn or in a personal resume is not fully reliable.
+Many job seekers falsify their experiences and titles to apply for better positions.
+Recruiters are aware of the problem and, every year, they pay more attention to the evidentiary part of the resume.
+Which includes: skill upvotes from your friends (to a minimal extent), testimonials, certificates.

+Certificate is the strongest evidence of a qualification since it is issued by a neutral party.
+Developers invest time and money in getting them, knowing that it will help them to find a higher paying job and/or find it faster.
+DevScanr certificates are free, but can be obtained only by developers who cared to sustain and evolve their public profiles over the years.

 ## About DevScanr Certificate